parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 </iframe>
 </div>

+---

 ## What is a balanced diet in more detail?
 - Eat a variety of food groups.
-Include a variety of foods from all components of the NHS Eatwell Guide for a range of nutrients.
+Include a variety of foods from all components of the <a href="https://www.nhs.uk/live-well/eat-well/food-guidelines-and-food-labels/the-eatwell-guide/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Eatwell Guide</a> for a range of nutrients.
 You can find this on page 49.
-- Eat at least five portions of fruit and vegetables each day.
+- Eat at least five portions of **fruit and vegetables** each day.
-- Base meals on starchy carbohydrates and try to opt for wholegrains where possible for fibre
+- Base meals on **starchy carbohydrates** and try to opt for wholegrains where possible for fibre.
 - Include protein at each meal (e.g. beans, pulses, fish, eggs, and lean meat).
 - Dairy and dairy alternatives for calcium – aim for 3 portions daily.
 - Oils and spreads – choose one that is low is saturated fat (e.g. olive oil)
 - Sugar and fat – try to cut down on these.
 Include in moderation (unless recommended by your healthcare professional)
 - Fluid intake: aim for 6-8 glasses of non-alcoholic drinks per day for hydration (unless advised otherwise by your healthcare professional)

-_For more details of the different food types, see section ‘Understanding food groups’._
+_Find more details of the different food types, further down this page under the heading ‘Understanding food groups’._

 ---